richsoni/richsoni-songs/one-toe-out-the-grave.md

+---
+title: One Toe Out The Grave
+---

 hard aint nothin mama
 when you done what i done
 see i sold my heart, just to keep my gun